climate-conversations/cc-website/cc-raisely-components/README.md

 ```

 ### Debugging
-To identify the component you need to debug, there are two ways you can identify it: from the admin or from the live site
+To identify the component you need to debug, there are two ways you can identify it: from the admin or from the client (live site)

-In the admin
+##### In the admin
 1. Open the page list for the campaign (eg https://admin.raisely.com/campaigns/cc-volunteer-portal/pages)
 2. Open the relevant page in the editor
 3. Hover over the component you want to debug, and click the cog